ChrisWhealy/parse-sap-odata/README.md

 # Parse the Metadata from an SAP OData Service

-First attempt at consuming an the metadata from an SAP Odata service.
+First attempt at consuming the metadata from an SAP Odata service.

 This is a work in progress